 Ivy Chu graduated from National Changhua University of Education with a bachelors degree in education and has a teaching credential issued by the Ministry of Education in Taiwan.
 She had been teaching high school students in Taipei City for more than 14 years and earned a Masters Degree in business administration while she was teaching.
 After coming to the U.S., she started teaching Mandarin Chinese.
 While volunteering at her daughter’s preschool, she realized how fulfilling working with that age group was.
 She then studied Early Childhood Education and taught preschool.
 She is trained and experienced from preschool to high school.
 Her philosophy of education emphasizes independence, freedom with boundaries and respect for free choices.
 In her free time, Ivy enjoys reading, baking and hiking.
 Chu Lao Shi is a teacher in the Mandarin program.

-Robert Regan graduated from Boston University cum laude with a masters degree in education and a lifetime teaching credential.
-He earned a four-year, Division One ice hockey scholarship, assistant captain, national semi-finalist, Unsung Hero and Academic All-American.
-He has taught and coached many subjects spanning preschool to college in the US and Japan.
-Robert worked in BU’s pilot program to reverse Boston’s inner city school’s decline, served as faculty representative to the Board of Trustees at Ecole Bilingue, devised and taught the Returnee curriculum at Shibuya Jr. and Sr. High School and was the fifth person hired at the Tokyo International School.
-He was the founding principal of The Harker English Language Institute, founded and owned Lessons In English and traveled much of the world with Tomoko.
-Robert is cofounder and a teacher in the English program.
+Robert Regan graduated from Boston University cum laude with a masters degree in education and a Division One ice hockey, national semi-finalist.
+Robert worked in BU’s pilot education program, served on the Board of Trustees at Ecole Bilingue, developed the Returnee curriculum at Shibuya Jr. and Sr. High School, helped establish Tokyo International School, was the founding principal of The Harker English Language Institute and founded Lessons In English.
+Rob is cofounder and a teacher in the English program.

 Yasuko Tsuruike started playing basketball when she was a middle school student.
 This led her to a basketball career at Hitachi, Ltd – Totsuka, one of the top Women’s Japan Basketball League teams in Japan.
 After she retired from her basketball, she continued to work at Hitachi, Ltd. After, she decided to go to San Diego and learn a different culture and English for 10 months.
 After returning to Japan, she taught computer classes from 1st to 6th grade students as a part-time instructor in Osaka which she found very interesting.
 She decided to earn a teaching credential at Bukyo University, Kyoto Japan.
 Yasuko worked as a full-time teacher in Osaka Prefecture public elementary school appointed by Osaka Board of Education in Japan for 10 years.
 She is now so delighted to be at Springbridge International School where all of our students learn Japanese education and culture.
 With her professional experience, she is hoping to encourage all of her students to have a variety of expression, thought and application through learning and playing with his or her own smile.
 Yasuko Sensei is an administrator and teacher in the Japanese program.